leandromsales/tempo-assessment/README.md

 You can use openapi.yaml and import the API directly to the Postman, resulting on this:

 <img width="1130" alt="image" src="https://user-images.githubusercontent.com/1322483/188510155-26860c45-afc1-4044-8db8-c3d9166eb6c3.png">

+Alternatively, you can use the Postman collection I have already imported, which is available at [https://www.getpostman.com/collections/e8b849c6f9d26b6def2c](https://www.getpostman.com/collections/8b94a3131d9c00f4bd0c)

 ### Swagger Documentation: